 - 1. The following dog obedience classes require obedience training and will be conducted in accordance with American Kennel Club (AKC) Obedience trial rules. - 2.
-All 4-H members who receive qualifying scores for obedience classes and are at least 8 years old by September 1, 2020, are eligible for the State Dog Show. - 3.
-A State Fair qualifying score is a score of 50% or more of the available points for each exercise on the score sheet and a final score of at least 170 points out of 200. - 4.
-Exhibitors who qualify for state fair need to pick up their score sheet from the judge and check it to be sure it is signed by the judge. - 5.
-Exhibitors who have a State Fair qualifying score need to provide their information on the entry form attach the \$5.00 entry fee.
+All 4-H members who receive qualifying scores for obedience classes and are at least 8 years old by September 1, 2021, are eligible for the State 4-H Dog Show. - 3.
+A state qualifying score is a score of 50% or more of the available points for each exercise on the score sheet and a final score of at least 170 points out of 200. - 4.
+Exhibitors who qualify for the state show need to pick up their score sheet from the judge and check it to be sure it is signed by the judge. - 5.
+Exhibitors who have a State 4-H Dog Show qualifying score need to provide their information on the entry form attach the \$5.00 entry fee.